 From times immemorial, a settlement crowned the hilltop that oversees the confluence of the Danube and Morava rivers.
 Located only 12 km away from Bratislava and easily reached by public transport or private three hour tour, Devin castle and the surrounding area are well worth half a day of your time.

-Its geographical and strategic position made in an important stop on the ancient Amber road and a border point of the Kingdom of Hungary before the country’s integration in the Austro-Hungarian Empire.
+Its geographical and strategic position made in an important stop on the ancient Amber Road and a border point of the Kingdom of Hungary before the country’s integration in the Austro-Hungarian Empire.
 Following its destruction by Napoleon’s armies in the 1800s, the castle has not been rebuilt.
-Its ruins, however, have become popular with Romantic poets from both Slovakia and Hungary, raising its status to that of national symbol.
+Its ruins, however, have become popular with Romantic poets from both Slovakia and Hungary, raising its status to that of a national symbol.

-Visitors nowadays are welcomed by very well marked paths and tours, as well as by several good traditional restaurants in the area. that’s why we included Devin Castle among our suggestions for day trips from Bratislava.
+Visitors nowadays are welcomed by very well-marked paths and tours, as well as by several good traditional restaurants in the area. that’s why we included Devin Castle among our suggestions for day trips from Bratislava.

 There’s more to Slovakia than Bratislava and more to Bratislava than a quick day trip, and we hope our list above has convinced you to spend a few days exploring this amazing city and its surroundings.

 Want to see many of the sites mentioned in this article but don’t have a lot of time?
 Then an organized tour might be the perfect way to do it.
 This three hour guided tour leads you to many of the best attractions in Bratislava!